michellemhkang/project-catwalk/README.md

 1. Fork and clone the repo to your local machine.
 2. Install dependencies using npm install.
 3. Create a copy of config.template.js in the **root directory**, named **config.js**.
 Add a valid API key to line 1 to be exported.
-4. Run the npm script npm run start to run server.
+4. Run the npm script 'npm run start' to run server.
-5. Run the npm script npm run webpack to bundle webpack files.
+5. Run the npm script 'npm run webpack' to bundle webpack files.
 6. Open localhost:3000 on your machine.